ascii-boxes/boxes/pages/build.md

    reside.
 Note that each user may have his/her own config file in *$HOME/.boxes* or other locations.
    Also note that the value of `GLOBALCONF` is a full file name.
 It does **not** specify a directory into which to copy the config file.
-4. From the top level directory, type `make && make test`.
+4. From the top level directory:

+       make
+       make utest
+       make test

+   This will build the project and execute the unit tests (`utest`) and the black-box tests (`test`).
    Find the resulting binary in the *out* folder.
 In case of problems, check the [compilation faq]({{ site.baseurl }}/faq.html#q5).

 That should be all. *Boxes* is built so that this works almost everywhere.